Death of Ayrton Senna: Extrication and trip to hospital

 During the safety car period, Érik Comas brought his Larrousse-Ford to the pit lane to correct a vibration issue caused by contact under a yellow flag on the first lap.
-Shortly after the helicopter landed on the racing surface, Comas left the pit area and attempted to rejoin the now red-flagged Grand Prix due to a miscommunication with his crew.
+Shortly after the helicopter landed on the racing surface, Comas left the pit area and attempted to rejoin the now red-flagged Grand Prix owing to a miscommunication with his crew.
 The race marshals waved frantically at Comas as he approached Tamburello, since he was apparently unaware of what was taking place, and he slammed on his brakes in time to stop the Larrousse and avoid a collision with the medical helicopter.
-When he spotted Comas approaching the accident scene, John Watson — covering the events as an analyst for EuroSport — said it was the "most ridiculous thing I've ever seen at any time in my life".
+When he spotted Comas approaching the accident scene, John Watson - covering the events as an analyst for EuroSport - said it was the "most ridiculous thing I've ever seen at any time in my life".

 Senna's car was eventually lifted onto a truck and returned to the pit lane where officials impounded it.
 However, an unidentified person insisted that the black-box data carried on the car be removed.

 At 15:00, around 43 minutes after the crash, the helicopter landed in front of the Maggiore Hospital.
 Doctors rushed Senna into intensive care; a brain scan confirmed the diagnosis made on the track.
 At 15:10, Senna's heart stopped beating, doctors restarted his heart, and he was placed on a life-support machine.
 Senna's brother Leonardo arranged for a priest to perform the last rites which occurred at 18:15.
 Senna's heart stopped beating again at 18:37, and it was decided not to restart it.
 Doctor Maria Teresa Fiandri, the emergency department head physician at the hospital who was off-duty and had been watching the race live from home with her sons, immediately left for the hospital and arrived at the same time as Senna's helicopter landed.
 In her interview after 20 years, she confirmed that the blood loss suffered by Senna was due to a damaged superficial temporal artery and that, apart from his head injuries, Senna appeared serene and the rest of the body was intact.
 Fiandri became responsible for providing medical updates to the media and public that had amassed at the hospital and, at 18:40, she announced that Senna had died.

 Some time after the race, Williams team manager Ian Harrison was called by an Italian lawyer informing Harrison of Senna's death and that it was being treated as a "road traffic accident".
 Early in the morning of 2 May, Harrison was called by another lawyer, who took him to a mortuary.
 Harrison declined to see Senna's body upon being asked.